Creative Maternity Photo Ideas to Celebrate Every Kind of Motherhood

 While there is not as much representation of LGBTQ+ families in the media, they are equally as deserving of celebration throughout the year and especially during Mother’s (and Father’s!)
 Day.
 Although same-sex couples may have to go through additional challenges to have or adopt children, these differences do not make them any less a family.
 As a professional photographer, seek to create inclusive spaces where LGBTQ+ mothers and families feel seen and celebrated.

-It’s time we embrace and celebrate the beauty of diversity in motherhood.
-Family photo shoots that include adoptive and surrogate mothers, single parents, LGBTQ+ families, and other caregivers who fill the role of a mother help create spaces where all types of mothers can feel seen and celebrated.
+There are many ways to be a family.
+Using inclusive language on your website and social media accounts, even before you have images to share, can show potential clients that you embrace and celebrate the beauty of diversity in parenthood.
+Offering and showcasing family photo shoots that include adoptive and surrogate mothers, single parents, LGBTQ+ families, and other caregivers who fill the role of a mother help create spaces where all types of parents can feel seen and celebrated.

 Pregnancy is a special time in a woman’s life; capturing those moments through photography can be a wonderful way to remember this precious time.

-However, taking and editing maternity photos can be a daunting task!
+However, editing and delivering maternity photos can feel like a daunting task!
 Let’s explore some tips for editing and enhancing maternity photos, as well as options for presenting the final images.

 Editing maternity photos helps make them stand out, turning simple shots into masterpieces.

-• Crop and straighten: Cropping your photos helps viewers focus on the subject; remember to remove any distracting elements while you’re at it!
+• Crop and straighten: We all want things to be perfect SOOC, but sometimes cropping your photos helps viewers focus on the subject.
+Use editing tools to remove any distracting elements that can’t be cropped out.

-• Remove blemishes: The spot healing brush is there to remove any blemishes or imperfections on your subject(s)’s skin.
+• Remove blemishes: The spot healing brush is perfect for removing most average blemishes or imperfections on your subject(s)’s skin.

-• Prints: Printing your photos is a classic way to display them.
-A wide range of print sizes and finishes are usually available to pick and choose from to suit your style.
+• Custom online store: Printing your photos is a classic way to display them.
+A custom store integrated within your client galleries can make selling digital downloads and physical products a breeze.
+A wide range of print sizes and wall art like canvas and metal prints are available to pick and choose from to suit your style.

 Maternity photography is an incredibly special way to capture the beauty and essence of pregnancy.
 By celebrating different types of motherhood and utilizing creative photo ideas, you can create a one-of-a-kind memory that you and your clients will cherish for a lifetime.
 Take these tips, be inspired by these ideas, and share the joy of motherhood with your clients and their friends and families!